anna-dor-plumsail/documents-docs/source/flow/how-tos/documents/convert-email-to-pdf.rst

 This article demonstrates how to convert an email message to PDF with the help of  `Microsoft Flow <https://flow.microsoft.com>`_.

-Before starting, ensure that you `added Plumsail Documents connector to Microsoft Flow <../../../getting-started/use-from-flow.html>`_.

 We will take a hiring contract text as a body of our message:

 .. image:: ../../../_static/img/flow/how-tos/email-to-pdf-example.png